gregei/Potato-8/README.md

     gradle desktop:build

-The build jar will be located in directory /desktop/build/libs/
+The built jar will be located in directory /desktop/build/libs/

 # Usage
 Use: